 To illustrate, we will use a sample dataset as an example.
 For instance, the following dataset represents the Task, Status, and Deadline.

-1. Excel Filter Feature to Make a To-Do List
+1. Using Filter Feature to Make a To-Do List in Excel

 - First, click any header cell.
 Here, click cell C4.